Why In Store Retail Analytics are Critical

 That, of course, is retail heaven.

-But it is much harder to reach this retail analytics nirvana in a brick-and-mortar store.
+But it is much harder to reach this nirvana with in store retail analytics.
 At best, most stores can track consumer behavior through loyalty programs, which can link purchases to specific individuals.
 Otherwise, the stores can track item sales to see which products are the most popular.
 However, this does not track an individual shopper’s physical path to purchase, including what else he or she looked at before arriving at the register.
-As a result, brick-and-mortar retailers are limited in the number of ways they can offer a customized, convenient shopping experience to every customer without retail analytics technology.
+As a result, brick-and-mortar retailers are limited in the number of ways they can offer a customized, convenient shopping experience to every customer without in store retail analytics technology.

 Subscribe to the Jabil Blog